-Amounts due from lessees under finance leases are recognised as receivables at the amount of the Company's net investment in the lease.
-Finance lease income is allocated to accounting periods so as to reflect a constant periodic rate of return on the Company's net investment outstanding in respect of the leases.
+Amounts due from lessees under a finance lease are recognised as received, at an amount equal to the Group's net investment in the leases.
+Finance lease income is allocated to periods so as to reflect a constant periodic rate of return on the Group's net investment in respect of the lease.